bortkoP/easy-progtest-dbg/README.md

 Go to directory where your main is, it is not necessary but it is recommanded, run the program with <br/>
 > dbg -t <br />

-This will test your program with sample data, which you have downloaded from progtest, you have to type in the direcoty where samples are and than where your program binary is. <br/>
+This will test your program with sample data, which you have downloaded from progtest, you have to type in the directory where samples are and than where your program binary is. <br/>
 When you are done, dbg will check it! <br/>
   ### Creating datasets <br />
 > dbg -c <br />